SleepingCrows/onemillioncheckboxesbot/README.md

 # onemillioncheckboxesbot
-bot for https://onemillioncheckboxes.com/ that unchecks as many boxes as possible. pip install python-socketio pip install requests
+bot for https://onemillioncheckboxes.com/ that checks as many boxes as possible. pip install python-socketio pip install requests